 Connect and keep updated!:

-The acclaimed writer, passionate about philosophy, the human condition and the world around, currently continues to work on fiction projects of more mature depth and meaning such as “Move”, (2013, CPN, Textnovel) a sentimental journey of a struggling musician, as well as his most recent and primary piece, “Espresso Love” (2014), an ambitious dystopian magical-realism literary prose novel and a journey of spiritual awakening which satirizes and challenges the philosophy of subjective perception, socio-political system, digital landscape, capitalist mechanism and consumer culture around that has accumulated a readership of 500,000 in five months, reviewed by professors, published authors and young readers alike.
+His more recent work includes “Move”, (2013, CPN, Textnovel) a sentimental journey of a struggling musician, and his flagship landmark novel, “Espresso Love” (2014), an ambitious dystopian magical-realism literary prose novel and a journey of spiritual awakening which satirizes and challenges the philosophy of subjective perception, socio-political system, digital landscape, capitalist mechanism and consumer culture, that surpassed a readership of 600,000 in six months, is reviewed by professors, published authors and young readers alike.

 “Amazing how well you implement the first-person point of view… Hackneyed and cliche, some have said, but there’s just something about good writers and first person novels.
 You are definitely in one of them.
 Your voice really comes through.
 Some people will disagree and say, ‘Well of course.
 He’s writing in first person.
 It’s suppose to engage you in such a way.’
 But I would have to say that not all first-person novels come through as clean as yours does.
 Simply amazing.” comments Diogenes Marx, a literary critic on Textnovel.